 Peterson graduated with a bachelor of science degree from Elmhurst College and says he believes it is the role of Benjamin District 25 to help students become contributing adult members of society and to encourage them to make the world a bit better with their contributions.

 “Our children should be taught about individual responsibility and learn that nothing is going to be given to them without some contribution of work,” he states.
 “They should be taught to respect the rule of law and learn that every person has worth.”

-He is a medical sales representative for Endocare of Austin, Texas, with responsibilities for providing equipment for treating large tumor cancers using a cryogenic (freezing) technique in a 10-state midwestern area.
+He is retired, after 20 years, from Endocare of Austin, Texas, with responsibilities for providing equipment for treating large tumor cancers using a cryogenic (freezing) technique in a 10-state midwestern area.

 “I’ve read much about Presidents Abraham Lincoln and Ronald Reagan,” states Peterson.
-“Both men valued freedom and individual responsibility and stressed the ideas that government should serve the people and limit its effect on individual freedom.”Peterson and his wife, Lurana, are the proud parents of a son and daughter—both who graduated from district schools, and proud grandparents.
+“Both men valued freedom and individual responsibility and stressed the ideas that government should serve the people and limit its effect on individual freedom.”Peterson and his wife, Lurana, are the proud parents of a son and daughter—both who graduated from district schools, and have 5 grandchildren.

 Email Contact Information for Member Peterson: email@example.com

 Email contact information for member Rogers: firstname.lastname@example.org

 "As a teacher at Community High School, I saw firsthand the quality of education within all subjects that the students from Benjamin possessed when they entered into their freshmen year at the high school," stated Willuweit.
 "I liked the small community feel of the district and knew that I wanted my own children to have the same quality educational experience I saw in the Benjamin students."